ValeriaReshetina/RestAPI_DiplomaProject/README.md

 ## 📄 Description

-This test project consists of UI tests and includes the following features:
+This test project consists of API-tests and includes the following features: